Thursday Morning Weather Report

-High of 76° with a law of 66° with a 19% chance of rain this morning rising to 100% this afternoon
+High of 82° with a low of 71° with a 9% chance of rain this morning rising to 50% this afternoon

-The high today should be a pleasant, spring like, 76° with a low of 66°.
-It is 74° right now outside the Times-Voice Accu-weather Center.
+The high today will be 82° with a low of 71°.
+It is 72° right now outside the Times-Voice Accu-weather Center.

-Humidity, will be 85% this morning.
-This afternoon it should rise to 89%.
+Humidity, will be 90% this morning.
+This afternoon it should drop to 74%.

 This has been your weather report brought to you by the National Weather Service and your hometown, legal newspaper of record over the previous 133-years, the Jackson-Breathitt County Times-Voice.